ericyao2013/platform-sdk/README.md

 ## Setup & Dependencies:

-Please refer to the `setup-*.sh` scripts in the `tools/` subfolder.
+Please refer to the platform-specific `setup*.sh` scripts in the `tools/${PLATFORM}` subfolder.
 For Ubuntu, and under the assumption of `docker` being available, you can bootstrap a development environment in a `docker` container with:
 ```
 docker run -v $(PWD):/airmapd -it ubuntu:17.04 bash
-tools/setup-ubuntu.sh
+tools/ubuntu/setup.dev.sh
 ```

 ## Running `airmapd` on Intel Aero